-5.2.1.2 Marine Benthic Conditions
+7.4.1.5 Marine Benthic Conditions

-High waves for several days prior to placement and continued two to four foot wave conditions in the nearshore during placement resulted in visibility between one to three feet during maintenance efforts.
-No photographs were collected immediately before, during, or after the maintenance effort due to poor visibility.
-Photographs collecting during the planning phase of the project are presented below (Figure 5-9 to Figure 5-14), as indicative of general conditions within the cove.
+No photographs of the ocean floor were collected immediately before, during, or after the maintenance efforts #1 or #2 due to poor visibility.
+Photographs collecting during the planning phase of the project are presented below (Figure 7-17-Figure 7-23), as indicative of general conditions within the cove.
 The cove has a restored nearshore sand field between the western rocky headland and the eastern seawalls.
 Outside of the cove a fossil carbonate pavement is emergent and covered with turf algae.
-The pavement is the dominant bottom type seaward of the cove, with a sand filled channel extending from the nearshore sand fields to the reef crest.
+The pavement is the dominant bottom type seaward of the cove, with a sand-filled channel extending from the nearshore sand fields to the reef crest.
 There are no live corals in the area near the cove.